duongtuanhiep/springboot-crud-employee-mule/README.md

 NOTE : password is empty
 ```

-List of features and traits that are different/not implemented in this maven project :
+List of features and traits that are different/not implemented in this project :
 - ci1764-traits.paged : The parameter <pageBy> follows the pattern "<pageNumber>,<pageSize>".
 In the project this 1 parameters is separated into 2 parameters : pageNumber and pageSize.
 - ci1764-traits.timedQueryable : not implemented.
 - ci1764ResponseTraits.ErrorResponse : not implemented.